Aporosa tetrapleura: Description

-The petioles are some 9 to 21mm long.
+The petioles are some 9 to 21 mm long.

 The leaves have large black basal glands; a (narrowly) elliptic leather and shiny blade, which when dry is often rather brittle; an acute to acuminate apex; and 6 to 8 pairs of nerves.

 Inflorescences occur axillary or just below the leaves.
 Laxly set flowers with 4 sepals and 2 stamens in the staminate flowers.

-The fruit are 11 to 14mm long, they are not stiped, and only the immature fruit are beaked, at the sutures there is ridging; the pericarp is 0.5-1.55mm thick.
+The fruit are 11 to 14 mm long, they are not stiped, and only the immature fruit are beaked, at the sutures there is ridging; the pericarp is 0.5-1.55 mm thick.

 Flowering occurs in April and December, fruiting in March and June.

 Distribution

 The species is found in Cambodia and in south and central Vietnam.

 Habitat and ecology

-The tree occurs in forests, favouring granitic soils at about 300m altitude.
+The tree occurs in forests, favouring granitic soils at about altitude.

 The primary forest adjacent to Khe Tran village (Phong Mỹ commune, Thừa Thiên Huế Province, central Vietnam) have Adinandra cf. hainanensis (Theaceae), A. tetrapleura and Aporosa octandra as the most abundant species.